 How to Treat A Sunburn

-Alas, you didn’t heed the dermatologist’s advice to wear sun-protective clothing, seek out shade, reapply sunscreen and/or limit your exposure to prolonged direct sunlight.
-Or you got caught by surprise because it was not sunny out and you didn’t think the sun’s ultraviolet radiation could penetrate the clouds on the grey / overcast day (now you learned the hard way that ultraviolet A (UVA) can penetrate the clouds).
+Alas, you didn’t heed the dermatologist’s advice to wear sun-protective clothing, seek out shade, reapply sunscreen, or limit your exposure to prolonged direct sunlight.
+Or you got caught by surprise because it was not sunny out, and you didn’t think the sun’s ultraviolet radiation could penetrate the clouds on the grey / overcast day (now you learned the hard way that ultraviolet A (UVA) can penetrate the clouds).
 And now you have a sunburn.
 What to do?

 1. Stay cool.
-First recommendation is not to panic.
-Yes, it is true that intense sun-exposure and sunburns have been linked through *retrospective* studies to the development of certain types of skin cancer.
-That being said, despite the pleadings of mothers and physicians alike, many of us have experienced a sunburn in our life (yes, even yours truly) and only a fraction of us will go on to develop skin cancer in the sun-burned areas.
-It’s not great you developed a sunburn, but you are not destined to develop a skin cancer in the sunburned area.
+The first recommendation is not to panic.
+Yes, intense sun-exposure and sunburns have indeed been linked through *retrospective* studies to the development of certain types of skin cancer.
+That being said, despite the pleadings of mothers and physicians alike, many of us have experienced a sunburn in our life (yes, even yours truly), and only a fraction of us will go on to develop skin cancer in the sun-burned areas.
+It’s not great you developed a sunburn, but you are not destined to develop skin cancer in the sunburned area.
 Just don’t do it again.

 *** The above article is not intended to provide medical advice.
 You should contact your dermatologist and/or primary care physician for specific advice regarding your healthcare needs.